ida-mdc/glampipe/README.md

 - **Diffusion Process Preparation:** Prepare your dataset for training with diffusion process-based generative models, enabling the creation of synthetic biological structures.

 ## Installation
 Create a conda/virtual env and activate it.
 clone the repository and run the following command in its root directory:
 `pip install .`

 ## Command-Line Arguments

 This tool supports various command-line arguments to customize its behavior.
 Below is a detailed description of each argument:

-- `-pout`, `--path-output` **(Required)**: Specifies the output path where result directories will be created or found if segmentation was previously done.
+- `-obp`, `--output-base-path` **(Required)**: Specifies the output path where result directories will be created or found if segmentation was previously done.
 This argument is required.

 - `-s`, `--is_segment`: Enables the segmentation process.
 When set, path to original images and the segmentation model must be provided.